Gregory-Ryan/Shogi/cf_README.md

 Returns the Tau function of a number.
 The input is a positive integer and it returns integer.
 ## cf.totient(n)
-Returns the totient of a number.
+Returns the Totient function of a number.
 The input is a positive integer and it returns integer.
 ## cf.totient_num(n)
 Returns the totatives of a number.